alexander-chervony/method-logger/README.md

 6. Wait while users click the clicks or other real life app usage accurs so really used methods got logged.
 Go through all known actual use cases for your application.

-7. Select from [LoggedMethods] to se whats going on
+7. Select from [LoggedMethods] table to se whats going on

-8. Now the fun part: within some time all code path that still alive should get logged in db .... aaaand we can delete other garbage methods and classes
+8. Now the fun part: within some time all code path that still alive should get logged in db .... aaaand we can delete other garbage methods and classes:

-Run CodeCleaner.exe to clean the code (run without params to see all options - there are quite a few including dry run and various filterings)
+Run CodeCleaner.exe to clean the code (run without params to see all options - there are quite a few including dry run and various filterings).

-Probably good aproach would be to remove pieces of code on by feature/project/module basis to avoid big bang Use good code comparer to examine code removals
+Use good code comparer to examine code removals.

-9. Proceed as you wish: either delete code and let complaining users reveal the pieces that still used or whatever
+Good aproach would be to remove pieces of code on by feature/project/module basis to avoid big bang (there are params in CodeCleaner that allow these kind of filterings to support the approach).
+So it requires several iterations/releases for the whole process.

 Disclaimers: